 Step 3: Adding an action

 The goal of this playbook is to identify which of our current champions have worked at a target account and then ask them for a referral.
 It’s a little more complicated than simply sending them an automated email, however, because they already have a relationship with someone on our CS team.
-We don’t want to step on our CSMs’ toes, so we need to get them involved.
+To respect our CSMs' relationships, we involve them in the process.

 The action for this workflow uses one of our custom workflow actions: Group Slack DMs